-• reduce the ability of the treatment facility to recycle or reclaim wastewater and biosolids from the treatment system;
+To improve the opportunity to recycle and reclaim wastewaters and biosolids from the system;

-For a complete description of the Non-Domestic Waste Pretreatment Program, click here.
+For a complete description of the Industrial Pretreatment Program, click here.

 For more information or questions regarding the program, contact: